Stability of analytical and numerical solutions of nonlinear stochastic delay differential equations: Stability analysis of SDDEs

-\begin{rem} In the strict sense, the solution of (\ref{vsfde1}) should be called generalized contractive in mean square if (\ref{eqn-add-10}) with $C\leq 1$ holds.
-For convenience, we call it contractive in mean square for brevity.
+\begin{rem} In the strict sense, (\ref{eqn-add-10}) with $C\leq 1$ means generalized contraction.
+For brevity, we simply call the solution is contractive in mean square.

-There exist well-known stability definitions in the literature which are closely related to those presented in this paper, but there are differences among them.
-The existing notions of stability include mean-square stability for stochastic differential equations, that is, $\lim\limits_{t\rightarrow +\infty}\mathbb{E}|x(t)|^2=0$ (cf. \cite{SM96}); exponential mean-square contraction of trajectories for stochastic differential equations with jumps (cf. \cite{Higham-Kloeden-2005}).
+There exist well-known stability definitions in literatures which are closely related to those presented in this paper, but there are differences among them.
+The existing notions of stability include mean-square stability for SDEs, that is, $\lim\limits_{t\rightarrow +\infty}\mathbb{E}|x(t)|^2=0$ (cf. \cite{SM96}); exponential mean-square contraction of trajectories for SDEs with jumps (cf. \cite{Higham-Kloeden-2005}).
 The contractivity in mean square is weaker than that in \cite{Higham-Kloeden-2005}. \end{rem}

 The continuity of $f$ and $g$ implies that